movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 destroys filesystem services.
 Sync or unmount of any view can commit all views.

-Operations join with typed reservations, encode affected inodes and attach immutable data payloads before ending their handles.
+Operations join with typed reservations, encode affected inodes and attach owned data payloads before ending their handles.
 Ending a handle does not commit.
 A committer closes joins and drains handles; new writers wait for publication.
 Commit must not acquire arbitrary vnode locks.